-Top news: All three accused arrested in Mumbai doctor suicide case
+Top news: Naveen Patnaik takes oath as Odisha CM for the fifth time

 The Mumbai Police arrested all three doctors in connection with the death of Dr Payal Tadvi on Tuesday night.
 Tadvi, who was from Jalgaon in Maharashtra and belonged to the Bhil Adivasi community, committed suicide on May 22 after allegedly facing casteist abuse from three senior doctors at the hospital in Mumbai where she worked.

 Meanwhile, the Trinamool Congress downplayed the defection of two of its legislators and at least 50 councillors in West Bengal to the Bharatiya Janata Party on Tuesday as a “temporary phase” and a “minor crisis”.
-Two Trinamool Congress legislators, including Bharatiya Janata Party leader Mukul Roy’s son Subhrangshu Roy, joined the saffron party at an event in New Delhi.
-Communist Party of India (Marxist) MLA Debendra Nath Roy also joined the party.
-Councillors from Kanchrapara , Halisahar and Naihati municipalities were also in Delhi to join the BJP.

 Here are the biggest stories of the day: